-- 2. Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every fifty hours of operation to help prevent it from rusting. - 3.
+- 2. Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every 50 hours of operation to help prevent it from rusting. - 3.
 Adjust the blade guide arm drive chain as necessary to prevent the arm from slipping.
 To adjust the chain, loosen the blade guide arm motor mounting plate bolts and slide the motor to take slack out of the chain.

-See Figure 5-4.
 Proper routing of the blade guide arm drive chain is shown below.

-- 4. Lubricate the log turner (if equipped) with a NLGI No. 2 grade lithium grease every fifty hours of operation.
+- 4. Lubricate the log turner (if equipped) with a NLGI No. 2 grade lithium grease every 50 hours of operation.
 Lubricate the turner pivot pins with WD-40 or a dry lube. - 5.
-Grease the optional loading arm, clutch handle pivot and side support pivots with a NLGI No. 2 grade lithium grease every fifty hours of operation.

-- 6. Lubricate the board return pivot every fifty hours of operation with a NLGI No. 2 grade lithium grease.
+Grease the optional loading arm, clutch handle pivot and side support pivots with a NLGI No. 2 grade lithium grease every 50 hours of operation. - 6.
+Lubricate the board return pivot every 50 hours of operation with a NLGI No. 2 grade lithium grease.
 Apply grease to the grease fitting on the board return pivot tube. - 7.
-Check the mill alignment every setup (See Section SECTION 7). - 8.
-Make sure all safety warning decals are readable.
-Remove sawdust and dirt.
+Check the mill alignment every setup. - 8.
+Remove sawdust and dirt from all safety warning decals; they must be readable. - 9.
 Replace any damaged or unreadable decals immediately.
 Order decals from your Customer Service Representative.